elianafang/reply2reviewer_ZGRr/README.md

 Can the authors clarify why FIFR was chosen as the method for controlling the diffusion process in CGDConv?
 How does it improve upon existing methods, and could other techniques have been more effective?
 The performance improvements reported in some experiments appear relatively small.
 Could the authors provide additional insights into the potential limitations of CGDConv, particularly in heterogeneous graph settings?
 # A4:
-We thank the reviewer for raising these insightful points regarding the role of FIFR and the observed performance margins.
+😊We sincerely appreciate your thoughtful review comments and the opportunity to clarify and strengthen our work.

-First, we would like to clarify that FIFR is not the mechanism for controlling the diffusion depth—that is the role of our Constrained Graph Diffusion (CD) module, which dynamically halts diffusion via a saturation-aware stopping criterion $\delta_t = 0$ and constraint factor $\beta = 2K_0$ (Section 3.1).
+First, we would like to clarify that FIFR is not the mechanism for controlling the diffusion depth—that is the role of our Constrained Graph Diffusion (CD) module, which dynamically halts diffusion via a saturation-aware stopping criterion $\delta_t = 0$ and constraint factor $\beta = 2K_0$ (**👉Section 3.1**).
 FIFR operates *on top of* the constrained diffusion to modulate *how* information flows, not how far it spreads.

 FIFR was chosen based on the following motivations: